-Any valid C expression can be watched.
+Pros Any valid C expression can be watched.
 Multiple expressions can be watched simultaneously.
 Once a watch is set on an expression, its value is updated in the Watches window whenever program execution is stopped.

-The Watches window may be updated while the program is running (which will affect timing) by issuing the "Update Watch Window" command: use the Inspect menu, Ctrl+U or the toolbar menu button shown hereto update the Watches window.
+The Watches window may be updated while the program is run- ning (which will affect timing) by issuing the "Update Watch Window" command: use the Inspect menu, Ctrl+U or the tool- bar menu button shown here to update the Watches window.
 You can use flyover hints to find out the value of any highlighted C expression when the program is stopped.

-The scope of variables in watch expressions affects the value that is displayed in the Watches window.
+Cons The scope of variables in watch expressions affects the value that is dis- played in the Watches window.
 If the variable goes out of scope, its true value will not be displayed until it comes back into scope.

-Keep in mind two additional things, which are not bad per se, but could be if they are used carelessly: Assignment statements in a watch expression will change the value of a variable every time watches are evaluated.
+Keep in mind two additional things, which are not bad per se, but could be if they are used carelessly: Assignment statements in a watch expres- sion will change the value of a variable every time watches are evaluat- ed.
 Similarly, when a function call is in a watch expression, the function will run every time watches are evaluated.

-Use a watch expression when the value of the expression is important to the behavior of the part of the program you are analyzing.

-Watch expressions can be used to evaluate complicated conditionals.
+Uses Use a watch expression when the value of the expression is important to the behavior of the part of the program you are analyzing.
+Example Watch expressions can be used to evaluate complicated conditionals.
 A quick way to see this is to run the program Samples\pong.c.
-Set a breakpoint at this line if $$(nx \le xl \mid | nx > = xh)$$ within the function pong().
+Set a breakpoint at this line if $(nx \le xl nx \ge xh)$ within the function pong().
 While the program is stopped, highlight the section of the expression you want evaluated.
-Use the watches flyover hint by hovering the cursor over the highlighted expression.
+Use the watches fly- over hint by hovering the cursor over the highlighted expression.
 It will be evaluated and the result displayed.
-You can see the values of, e.g., nx or x1 or the result of the conditional expression nx <= x1, depending on what you highlight.
+You can see the values of, e.g., nx or x1 or the result of the conditional expression $nx <= x1$ , depending on what you highlight.

-Keep in mind that when single stepping in assembly, the value of the watch expression may not be valid for variables located on the stack (all auto variables).
-This is because the debug kernel does not keep track of the pushes and pops that occur on the stack, and since watches of stack variables only make sense in the context of the pushes and pops that have happened, they will not always be accurate when assembly code is being single stepped.

-6.3.5 Evaluate Expressions
+6.1.5 Evaluate Expressions